Radha Saluja

-Radha Saluja is an Indian actress who has worked in Hindi cinema, Punjabi cinema and Tamil, Bengali, Malayalam, Telugu and Kannada movies.
+Radha Saluja (born 15 September 1951) is an Indian actress who has worked in Hindi cinema, Punjabi cinema and Tamil, Bengali, Malayalam, Telugu and Kannada movies.
 She was born on 15 September 1951 in Calcutta, West Bengal, India.
 An alumna of the Film and Television Institute of India, she is known for her films opposite M. G. Ramachandran like Indru Pol Endrum Vaazhga and Idhayakkani, both of which were blockbusters in Tamil in 1977 and 1975 respectively.
 She is known for her Hindi films like Haar Jeet (1972) and Ek Mutthi Aasmaan (1973).
 In 1975, she appeared in the breakthrough Punjabi film Morni (1975).

 Career

-In the early 1970s, she appeared as a female lead in numerous films, like Aaj Ki Taaza Khabar (1973), Man Jeete Jag Jeet (1973), Dukh Bhanjan Tera Naam (1974), Man Jeete Jag Jeet, a Sikh religious film in Punjabi, wherein she was cast alongside Sunil Dutt.
-She also appeared alongside M. G. Ramachandran in the Tamil films, Idhayakkani (1975) and Indru Pol Endrum Vaazhga (1977), both of which became blockbusters of the year 1975 and 1977, in the Tamil film industry.
+In the early 1970s, she appeared as a female lead in numerous films, like Aaj Ki Taaza Khabar (1973), Dukh Bhanjan Tera Naam (1974) and Man Jeete Jag Jeet, a Sikh religious film in Punjabi, wherein she was cast alongside Sunil Dutt.
+She also appeared alongside M. G. Ramachandran in the Tamil films, Idhayakkani (1975) and Indru Pol Endrum Vaazhga (1977), both of which became blockbusters of the year 1975 and 1977.
 She acted with N. T. Rama Rao and Rajinikanth in the Telugu film, Tiger (1979).

 In 1981, she appeared in Sazaye Maut by Vidhu Vinod Chopra, to whom her sister Renu was married.
 This was the full-length remake of Chopra's own diploma film at FTII, Pune, Murder at Monkey Hill (1976).
 She played the role Anjali Paigankar had in the original film.